bartificer/programming-by-stealth/docs/pbs68.md

 Before we can move on to some more advanced nav features we need to loop back and learn the second markup option available to us — list-based navs.

-A list-based nav consist of a containing tag with the class `.nav` (usually a `<ul>`) containing tags with the class `.nav-item` (usually `<li>`s) containing links with the class `.nav-link` as well as any additional markup needed for the more advanced features.
+A list-based nav consists of a containing tag with the class `.nav` (usually a `<ul>`) containing tags with the class `.nav-item` (usually `<li>`s) containing links with the class `.nav-link` as well as any additional markup needed for the more advanced features.

-Re-writing the previous example we get:
+Rewriting the previous example, we get:

 ```html
 <ul class="nav nav-tabs nav-justified">